Physical Review Fluids

 Physical Review Fluids is a peer-reviewed scientific journal, published monthly by the American Physical Society.
 The journal focuses on fluid dynamics and also covers geophysical fluid dynamics, biofluid dynamics, nanofluidics and magnetohydrodynamics.
 Its lead editors are Eric Lauga (University of Cambridge) and Beverley McKeon (California Institute of Technology).

-The journal launced in January 2016 and published its 500th article in 2017.
+The journal launched in January 2016 and published its 500th article in 2017.

 Abstracting and indexing

 The journal is abstracted and indexed in different databases, including: